2-Step Agent: A Framework for the Interaction of a Decision Maker with AI Decision Support: The 2-Step Agent framework

-In this section, we give a formal description of our 2-Step Agent for studying the effects of ML-DS.
-We first give a description of the process that generates the training data for the predictive model, as well as the possible types of predictive model (Sec.~\ref{sec:setup}).
-We formalize the first step, which consists of a Bayesian agent updating their beliefs about the world given a prediction from the predictive model for a new patient (Sec.~\ref{sec:firststep}).
-We then formalize the second step, where the Bayesian agent uses the updated beliefs about the population to decide on a treatment for the new patient (Sec.~\ref{sec:quantifyingeffects} we combine these steps to determine the effect of introducing ML-DS, comparing outcomes with and without decision support.
+In this section, we give a formal description of the 2-Step Agent.
+We introduce the process that generates the training data for the predictive model in Sec.~\ref{sec:setup}.
+We then formalize the first step consisting of a Bayesian agent updating their beliefs about the world given a prediction from the ML-DS model for a new patient (Sec.~\ref{sec:firststep}).
+Sec.~\ref{sec:secondstep} defines the second step, where the Bayesian agent uses the updated beliefs about the population to decide on a treatment for the new patient.
+In Sec.~\ref{sec:quantifyingeffects} we combine these steps to determine the effect of introducing ML-DS, comparing outcomes with and without decision support.
 Sec.~\ref{sec:theorem} reports our tractability result.